-Notes: Some variation between these values and CIHI's figures are expected as CIHI applies a risk-standardization methodology to their results while results published in the report card will be crude rates.
-CIHI published figures include Private Pay clients, while FHA figures exclude them.
+Notes: Some variation between these values and CIHI's figures are expected as CIHI applies a risk-standardization

-Overall FH rate of 2.1% for the first three quarters of 2022/23 did not meet the target of < 1.6%.
-However due to increase in the organizational focus on reduction of worsening pressure ulcers, a downward trend is observed in 2022/23.
-Additionally for the past 2 fiscal years, the percentages have held steady.
-It is noted that Agassiz-Harrison, Burnaby, Hope and South Surrey/White Rock are performing better than target with rates under 1.6%.
+Overall FH rate of 2.2% in 2022/23 did not meet the target of < 1.6%.
+Percentages however have held steady due to organizational focus on reduction of worsening pressure ulcers for the last two years.
+It is noted that Agassiz-Harrison, Burnaby, Hope and South Surrey/White Rock are exceeding target with rates under 1.6%.

-Care providers are aware of the many factors that contribute to the optimal health of the individuals living in long-term care.
-Fraser Health partners with care communities on an minimum annual basis to review each care homes policies and practices related to maintaining healthy skin, proactive skin and wound breakdown prevention and management and provides on-site consultation, education, coaching and mentorship.
+Care providers are aware of the many factors that contribute to the optimal health of residents living in long-term care.
+Fraser Health partners with care communities on an annual basis to review each care home's policies and practices related to maintaining healthy skin, proactive skin and wound breakdown prevention and management and provides onsite consultation, education, coaching and mentorship.
 In addition, a tracking system is in place with data monitored on an ongoing basis to identify areas of strength and improvement.
+Fraser Health has initiated the Save Our Skin (S.O.S.)
+Pressure Injury Prevention Collaborative Sept 2023 across the region to improve outcomes for residents by reducing pressure related injuries